 Business North Carolina Magazine selected Rob to the Legal Elite in 2010, 2011, 2012, 2013, and 2014 for criminal defense, an award in which Business North Carolina polls attorneys to vote for the top 3 percent of attorneys in their field.
 North Carolina Super Lawyers selected him as a Rising Star in criminal defense for 2013.
 Martindale Hubbell has rated him as an AV Preeminent lawyer, their highest rating for legal ability.
 Martindale also lists him as having a 4.9 out of 5.0 client rating.
 He has a 10 out of 10 attorney rating on Avvo.com.
 He was selected to the Mecklenburg County Bar Leadership Institute in 2011.

-He is involved in the Immigrant Outreach Project and received pro bono honors from North Carolina’s Legal Aid in 2011.
-He is a member of the Mecklenburg County Bar Foundation Development Committee.
+He has received significant pro bono awards and recognition over the last several years.
+He serves as a member of the Mecklenburg County Bar Foundation Development Committee as well as the Board of Directors for the Mecklenburg County Bar Foundation.
 Outside of the law, he was a finalist in the 2010 World Series of Poker and is an active cross-fitter.
-He is married to another attorney, Katie Heroy, and has a young son, Linus Heroy.
+He is married to Katie Heroy, and together they have two little boys, Linus and Arthur.